 Radiation therapy

-Radiation uses high-energy X-ray beams to kill cancer cells.
+Radiation uses high-energy X-ray beams to kill cancer cells or limit their growth.
 Radiation can also be used after surgery to kill any cancer cells left behind after treatment.

 Side effects of radiation include: